Tomato Chicken Curry

 Ingredients

-Chicken – I like to use bone-in skinless chicken pieces to make this curry but you can use cubed boneless chicken breasts or chicken thighs too.
+Chicken – I like to use bone-in skinless chicken pieces to make this curry, but you can also use cubed boneless chicken breasts or chicken thighs.

 Tomatoes – Use fresh and ripe tomatoes for the best flavor.
 Canned crushed tomatoes also work great in this recipe.

-Crispy Fried Onions – This dish gets its flavor from crispy fried onions.
-Make them at home using my fried onions recipe or buy a packet.
+Crispy Fried Onions (Birista) – This dish gets its flavor from crispy fried onions.
+Make them home using my Crispy Fried Onions recipe, or buy a packet.

 Spice Powders – You will need Kashmiri red chili powder and garam masala powder.

-Ghee & Oil – I use a mixture of ghee and vegetable oil but you can use any oil that you prefer.
-Olive oil also works fine in this recipe.
+Ghee and Oil – I use a mixture of ghee and oil.
+Use any cooking oil you like.

-Other Ingredients – Apart from the above-mentioned ingredients, you will also need some other basic ingredients like cumin seeds, ginger garlic paste, green chilies, and cilantro (fresh coriander leaves).
+Other Ingredients – You will also need some other basic ingredients like cumin seeds, ginger garlic paste, green chilies, and cilantro (fresh coriander leaves).

 Variations

-Add some coconut milk or heavy cream at the end of the cooking for a taste change.
+Add coconut milk or heavy cream at the end of the cooking for a taste change.

 You can also add cashew nut paste or melon seeds paste to make this curry richer.